Built FA20 Engine: The Ultimate Buyer's Guide - Crawford Performance

-You wouldn't build a skyscraper on the foundation of a single-family home.
-The same principle applies to your car’s engine.
-While bolt-on parts like exhausts and intakes offer a great performance increase, they only get you so far.
+You wouldn't build a skyscraper on a foundation meant for a single-family home.
+The same logic applies to your car’s engine.
+While bolt-on parts like exhausts and intakes offer a great performance bump, they only get you so far.
 To make truly significant power, you need to strengthen the engine from the inside out.
-A built FA20 engine serves as that reinforced foundation.
-It involves replacing the stock pistons, rods, and other critical components with high-strength, forged parts designed to handle immense pressure and heat.
-This process transforms your engine into a durable powerhouse, giving you the confidence to pursue your ultimate performance vision, whether for the street or the track.
+A built FA20 engine is that reinforced foundation.
+It involves swapping stock pistons and rods for high-strength, forged parts designed to handle immense pressure and heat.
+This process transforms your engine into a durable powerhouse, giving you the confidence to chase your ultimate performance vision.

 Crawford Performance CTA Button